polygonal/ds/README.md

  * all: interfaces can be accessed in swc files
  * all: parameter names are now available in swc files
- * all: switched from flash.Vector to Array for now because a dyamic array (used in swc files) is faster than a dynamic vector and alchemy memory is much faster than typed number vectors.
+ * all: switched from flash.Vector to Array for now because a dynamic array (used in swc files) is faster than a dynamic vector and alchemy memory is much faster than typed number vectors.
  * all: iterators now implement de.polygonal.ds.Itr\<T\> (to distinguish between the built-in Iterator typedef)
  * all: iterators can be reused by calling iterator.reset() when typed to ResettableIterator\<T\> or Itr\<T\>
  * all: enhanced assign(): collection can be filled entirely/partially with elements